liamjameswatson/fast-react-pizza/README.md

 ## Usage

 To order a pizza, enter your name, choose the pizza(s) you want to order, adding them to a basket.
-Once done, go to view cart, and order.
+Once done, go to open cart, and order.
 This will generate an order number that you can use to keep track of you order.

 ## Features